 Technological Factors in Procter & Gamble’s Business

-- Growing online market (opportunity)
+- Growing online market for consumer goods (opportunity)

 - Business automation (opportunity)